photoangell/provejs-jquery/src/validators/README.md

 Your custom validators can change the message value.

 # Reference
-jquery-prove provides some validator plugins out of the box.
+provejs-jquery provides some validator plugins out of the box.

 ```javascript
 form.prove({